JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 ### Testing

-Launch the authentication request in a web browser.
+Launch the authentication request in a web browser - preferably in a private window, a.k.a. incognito.
 You will be taken to a plain HTML page with a salutation and a "continue" button.
 After submission, a quick "Redirecting you" page will be shown and you will be taken probably to an error page showing "Unable to determine identity of user".
 That's expected.

 Let's start by changing the salutation.
 Download the [source code](https://github.com/JanssenProject/jans/raw/main/docs/admin/developer/agama/test) and [template](https://github.com/JanssenProject/jans/raw/main/docs/admin/developer/agama/index.ftlh).
 In a text editor, modify line 5 of the source by changing the name surrounded  by double quotes to a different word.
 Save the file and send the update as regarded in [Add the flow to the server](#add-the-flow-to-the-server).